Human Rights Policy

 8.4 A mediated resolution of the complaint results in a written agreement setting out the terms of the resolution.
 If a proposed resolution involves the University, the University must also agree to the resolution.

-8.5 Once a case goes beyond mediation, the Director, Human Rights & Equity, has no active involvement in the case.
+8.5 Once a case goes beyond mediation, the Director, Human Rights, has no active involvement in the case.

 9. EXTERNAL INVESTIGATION

 9.1 Investigation will be used in complaints where the alleged discrimination may have had a serious impact on the complainant or respondent, where the complaint is important to the goals of the University, or where the respondent has refused to participate in earlier efforts to deal with the complaint.
 Allegations regarding personal harassment cannot proceed to external investigation.